 Asante Mama is a non-profit that enriches the livelihoods of farmers by offering an ethical supply chain for teas, spices, and cocoa.
 Pamela started Asante Mama as a way to train farmers in sustainable and organic practices.
-In turn, Asante Mama supports farmers with fair incomes.
+Asante Mama also supports farmers with fair incomes.

 The words “Asante Mama” mean “thank you mama” in swahili.
-This nonprofit supports farmers so their products can get to market; it also helps fund a school that educates over 1,200 students.
+This nonprofit supports farmers so that their products can get to market.
+It also helps fund a school that educates over 1,200 students.
 It’s a positive cycle: farmers can afford an education for their children because of partnerships—like the one with Kuli Kuli!

 Moringa is good for health, good for community, and good for education. -Pamela Soroti